SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/reply.md

 1. Click the ![icon][img1] **Task** button in the lower left corner of the request list.

-1. Select **Reply to contacts**.
+1. Select **Reply to customers**.

-    * **Send copy to contact (only external requests)**: If enabled, then the message will also be sent by email to the contacts linked to the selected external requests.
+    * **Send copy to customers (only external requests)**: If enabled, then the message will also be sent by email to the contacts linked to the selected external requests.
     * **Close request**: Check this box to close all selected requests in one operation.
     * **Access level**: The access level for the message you are adding.
 If you select **External**, the message is visible on the selected requests in SuperOffice Customer Centre.
     * Write your message in the text area in the middle of the screen.